0xFable/cw-minimal-template/README.md

 # CosmWasm Minimal Starter Pack

+This template contains almost the absolute minimum you need to get going with a CosmWasm smart contract in Rust.
+There is a specific focus put on it to be very barebones and this template is based on the [cw-template](https://raw.githubusercontent.com/CosmWasm/cw-template) by CosmWasm.

 This is an opinionated template to build smart contracts in Rust to run inside a [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
 To understand the framework better, please read the overview in the [cosmwasm repo](https://github.com/CosmWasm/cosmwasm/blob/master/README.md), and dig into the [cosmwasm docs](https://www.cosmwasm.com).
 This assumes you understand the theory and just want to get coding.

-This template contains almost the absolute minimum you need to get going with a rust smart contract.
-There is a specific focus put on it to be very barebones and this template is based on the [cw-template](https://raw.githubusercontent.com/CosmWasm/cw-template) by CosmWasm.

 ## Creating a new repo from template